cs-victor-nascimento/cs-android-archetype/README.md

 ## Documentation

-This project has a set of documentation to ease implementing a standard amongst teams developing a product.
-Currently it has best practices and discussions for:
+This project has a set of documentation for the project's team to implement:

   - [GIT](/docs/GIT.md)
   - [Source code styleguide](/docs/STYLEGUIDE.md)